cassiopagnoncelli/clarity/README.md

 ![Win vs Loss distribution](./imgs/win_vs_loss_positions.png)

-All events involving the backend is tracked in journaling.
-Further applications include error correction, abnormality detection, and also serve as a simplex channel to the frontend.
+All backend events are tracked in journaling.
+Journaling is a simplex channel to the frontend serving as a communication tool informing notification different levels, from warnings to errors.
+Further applications include error correction, abnormality detection.

 ![Journaling](./imgs/journaling.png)